 Students may opt-out of the disclosure of directory information.
-If you choose to opt-out of the disclosure of directory information, the College may not disclose such information without prior written consent.
+If you choose to opt-out of the disclosure of directory information, the institution may not disclose such information without prior written consent.
 Students may not opt-out of the disclosure of directory information in classes in which they are enrolled.

 Students who wish to restrict the release of directory information should realize that this action could have negative consequences.
-For example, the names of students who have restricted their directory information will not appear in the commencement bulletin and other College publications.
+For example, the names of students who have restricted their directory information will not appear in the commencement bulletin and other publications.

-FERPA also permits the College to disclose information from a student's education records to parents if a health or safety emergency involves their son or daughter.
-Another provision in FERPA permits the College to let parents of students under the age of 21 know when the student has violated any law or policy concerning the use of possession of alcohol or a controlled substance.
+FERPA also permits the institution to disclose information from a student's education records to parents if a health or safety emergency involves their son or daughter.
+Another provision in FERPA permits the institution to let parents of students under the age of 21 know when the student has violated any law or policy concerning the use of possession of alcohol or a controlled substance.
 School officials may also share information with a parent about a student that is based on that official's personal knowledge or observation and that is not based on information contained in an education record.

 An educational institution may disclose personally identifiable information from education records to appropriate parties, without the student’s consent, if the institution determines that the information is necessary to protect the health or safety of the student or other individuals.
 Appropriate parties may include: law enforcement officials, public health and safety officials, medical professionals and personnel, or parents.